Spacial/awesome-arts/README.md

 - [‘Apollo 11’ Trailer](https://www.slashfilm.com/apollo-11-trailer-never-before-seen-nasa-footage-becomes-a-stunning-documentary/): Never-Before-Seen NASA Footage Becomes a Stunning Documentary
 - [Buster Keaton](http://www.lapsuslima.com/buster-keaton-anarchitect/): Anarchitect
 - In Search of Our Better Selves: The Rebirth, Redemption and Road Warriors of [George Miller’s ‘Mad Max: Fury Road’](https://cinephiliabeyond.org/mad-max-fury-road/)
+- [TONY SCOTT explains](https://twitter.com/vashikoo/status/1154919540142116866?s=20) how he used 4 cameras to film the kidnap scene in MAN ON FIRE and how he visually tried to show the confusion and disorientation experienced by Denzel Washington's character.
+Creating emotion through technical means was one of his great strengths.#filmmaking

 ### Tools